ToneSyvertsen/NLP/exercices/NLP_q_ch_2.md

 ![CCounting occurrences of men, women, and people](https://puu.sh/xCd4p/60a3720464.png)

+People are the prefered word to use, first half of the period you can see there was some use of men too.

 5. ☼ Investigate the holonym-meronym relations for some nouns.
 Remember that there are three kinds of holonym-meronym relation, so you need to use: member_meronyms(), part_meronyms(),  substance_meronyms(), member_holonyms(), part_holonyms(), and substance_holonyms().